timsong-cpp/papers/3613_horses/horses.md

 It is, of course, the chair's prerogative to choose what paper is discussed.
 But I will certainly take that into account in deciding which room
 I would rather spend my time in.

-[^6] Including at least 10 reflector threads since 2022, all originating from the same individual.
+[^6]: Including more than ten reflector threads since 2022, all originating from the same individual.